Group Work: Design Guidelines

 - Disadvantages: Potentially too much idle time for faster groups.
 This method can be very slow, so less material can be covered.

-You can give each group a different problem, and have the groups report back to the class to walk through the solutions.
+You can give each group a different problem and have the groups report solutions back to the class.

 - Advantages: Students get some practice teaching as well as good exposure to problems and solutions.